juxor/afaq/markdown/secJ4.md

 argument that decentralised structures can function effectively in a highly complex world.
 For the net has no centralised headquarters and is not subject to regulation by any centralised regulatory agency, yet it still manages to function effectively.
-Moreover, the net is also an effective way of anarchists and other radicals to communicate their ideas to others, share knowledge, work on common projects and co-ordinate activities and social struggle.
+Moreover, the net is also an effective way for anarchists and other radicals to communicate their ideas to others, share knowledge, work on common projects and co-ordinate activities and social struggle.
 By using the Internet, radicals can make their ideas accessible to people who otherwise would not come across anarchist ideas.
 In addition, and far more important than anarchists putting their ideas across, the fact is that the net allows everyone with access to express themselves freely, to communicate with others and get access (by visiting webpages and joining mailing lists and newsgroups) and give access (by creating webpages and joining in with on-line arguments) to new ideas and viewpoints.
 This is very anarchistic as it allows people to express themselves and start to consider new ideas, ideas which may change how they think and act.

 Obviously we are aware that the vast majority of people in the world do not have access to telephones, never mind computers, but computer access is